vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 RETURN DOCUMENT(["airports/JFK","airports/03D"])
 {% endhighlight %}
 Notice the square brackets around the keys!

-Thirdly, you can also return objects:
-{% highlight sql %}
-RETURN { "a": 5, "b": 3}
-{% endhighlight %}

 #### `FOR`: Looping over all documents
 Remember that in SQL, a query looked like this: